Modfwango/Modfwango/docs/CONTRIBUTE.md

 This contribution style guide is largely based upon the [Drupal Coding Standards](https://www.drupal.org/coding-standards), with slight modifications.
 Please follow these guidelines as closely as possible when submitting code to any of this organization's repositories.
+You must also note that by committing code, either by pull request or explicit organization permissions, you agree that your code be licensed under the parent license of the Modfwango project.

 Table of Contents
 =================